Why become a referral agent?

 How can I change my license type to referral agent in NJ?

-Licensees who wish to change their license type from broker-salesperson to referral agent can do so immediately by joining GR.
-As of 2019, A salesperson is no longer required to change their license type, simply join a real estate referral company like General Referral!
+Licensees who wish to change their license type from salesperson or broker-salesperson to referral agent can do so immediately by joining GR.

 How will you handle my State License Renewals?